 The first week (Monday through Friday) is spent on intensive lectures and discussions as well as hands-on laboratory sessions on the UC Davis campus.
 The optional second week (Monday through Friday) is an extensive field tour covering a wide variety of postharvest operations.
 Facilities last year included selected packinghouses, cooling and storage facilities, produce distribution centers, field harvest operations, packing, and transportation facilities in various locations in central and coastal California.
 A prerequisite for attendance on the field tour is attendance at the first week of the short course.
 The tour’s first stop is in Sacramento, then the bus travels as far south as Bakersfield, continues west towards the Salinas and Monterey area, and then the final stops are in the San Francisco/Oakland area.
 The bus then returns participants to the UC Davis campus.

-Week 1: UC Davis Campus
+2-Day and Week 1: Lectures + Labs on UC Davis Campus

 Participants are responsible for their own housing (reservations and payment) during the first week of the course.